Julien2744/Annihilation-Recreated/README.md

 All Annihilation attacks are base from the [wiki](https://wynncraft.wiki.gg/wiki/Annihilation#Combat)

-The boss can change target (player or mob) as long as it doesn't have the tag: `anni_immune`
+The boss can change/attack target (player or mob) as long as it doesn't have the tag: `anni_immune`

 You can manually change target using `/execute as <entity> run function annihilation:set_target`